LeonisX/yoda-stories-translation-tool/documents/graphics-translation-guide.md

 * Draw missing letters.
 * Correctly reduce the number of colors to the Yoda Stories palette.

+I will post the source code of my work to make it easier for you: [font-resources.zip](../font-resources.zip)

 ### Redrawing the font